 Photo courtesy of Miranda Barnes

-I’ve always been a fan of cartoons and the like since I was little; I grew up watching X-Men: Evolution and Smallville, after all.
-During high school I went through a hardcore Japanese animation/manga phase, which transitioned into an American animation/comic phase when I started college.
+I’ve always been a fan of cartoons and superheroes, having grown up watching X-Men: Evolution and Smallville.
+This led me to explore Japanese animation during high school, which led me to exploring Japanese comics (manga), which then transitioned into an American animation/comic phase when I started college.
 The interest has just continued to grow!

 Because they’re fun!
-And because I feel that the Internet is still sorely lacking in the female perspective when it comes to comics.
-One of the biggest reasons I started the ilikecomicstoo persona was to disprove the comic nerd stereotype – not every geek looks or acts like Jeff Albertson (“Comic Book Guy”) from The Simpsons.
-It’s a great way to connect with other fans, besides.
+And because I want to encourage the comic book community to grow and embrace fans of all kinds.
+One of the biggest reasons I started the ilikecomicstoo persona was to disprove the comic nerd stereotype – not every fan looks or acts like Jeff Albertson (“Comic Book Guy”) from The Simpsons.
+It’s a great way to start discussions and connect with others, besides.

 My favorite character is and always will be Nightcrawler, closely followed by the other two components of the Holy Blue Trinity: Blue Beetle (both the Ted Kord and Jaime Reyes incarnations) and Abe Sapien.
 It’s difficult to decide on a favorite comic, but I think the one that impacted me the most was Identity Crisis.

 I am a Marvel.
-I love the company and the people behind it, and they lay claim to the X-Men (my favorite group of comic characters).
+I love the company and the people behind it, and they lay claim to the X-Men, my favorite group of comic book characters.
 Plus, I interned there!
-However, DC, Dark Horse, Image, a slew of other companies and indie comics aren’t far behind.
+DC, Dark Horse, Image, a slew of other companies and indie comics aren’t far behind, though.